A song for the season

 That was tougher than it sounds back then.
 A brisk "Soliloquy" clocks in at eight minutes.
-That's a long song, so long that the published sheet music cost twice the usual 50 cents.
-Even broken in two, as Columbia did with Frank's recording in 1946, it's a tight fit on both sides of a 78.
-Yet Sinatra even then recognized the uniqueness of the piece, from anticipation of all the fun the guy's gonna have with "my boy Bill" to the slowly dawning terror of responsibility.
-Halfway through, on that line "What if he's a ...girl?", Frank, a recent father of one of each, sings with a kind of bewildered disgust.
-But the sentiment leads into some of the most lyrical passages Rodgers ever wrote and Sinatra ever sang:
+That's a long song, so long that (see page 139) the published sheet music cost twice the usual 50 cents.
+Even broken in two, as Columbia did with it in 1946, it's a tight fit on both sides of a 78.
+But Sinatra recognized the uniqueness of the piece, from anticipation of all the fun the guy's gonna have with "my boy Bill" to the slowly dawning terror of responsibility.
+Halfway through, on that line "What if he's a …girl?", Frank, a recent father of one of each, sings with a kind of bewildered disgust.
+But the sentiment leads into some of the most lyrical passages Rodgers ever wrote and Sinatra ever sang.

-That doesn't work for me.
-The piece is so precisely tailored to fatherhood that you can't just turn it into mother-daughter time without draining it of all genuine feeling.
-Mary Rodgers, a fine composer in her own right and also the author of her own exploration of parents and children, Freaky Friday, told me she only once saw her father display any emotion - when her mother suffered a miscarriage late in life and dad sobbed on his teenage daughter's shoulders because it was his last chance for a son.
+Mary Rodgers, a fine composer in her own right and also the author of her own exploration of parents and children, Freaky Friday, says she only once saw her father display any emotion - when her mother suffered a miscarriage late in life and dad sobbed on his teenage daughter's shoulders because it was his last chance for a son.
 Thus, as she understood it, even his vulnerability was an implicit criticism of her.
 It's a strange moment, weirdly echoing the "What if he's a girl?" moment in "Soliloquy".
-By contrast, Sinatra, for a showbiz pop, was a real father, loved to the end by all three of his kids.
+By contrast, Sinatra, for a showbiz pop, was a terrific father, loved to this day by all three of his kids.

 …no fat-bottomed, flabby-faced,